Alesh/Squall-Core/README.md

 # Squall #

-The Squall is template library which provides the event-driven and async network primitives.
+The Squall also has set of python modules what implements the cooperative multitasking based on event-driven switching **async/await** coroutines.